Avoiding the Tree Removal Mistakes that can be made How to Determine If a Tree is Safe

-Trees play a crucial role in our environment as they provide shade, clean air and aesthetic value to our surroundings.
-However, not all trees are equal and some carry an additional status of protection, making it illegal to do any work without permission.
-If you’re considering having a tree removed it is essential to know the protection status of the tree in question and the steps you have to take to comply with the law.
-The following article we’ll help you understand the process of discovering whether the tree is secured and the steps you have be doing to make sure that you are acting within the law.
+Trees play a crucial role in our environment by providing shade, fresh air and aesthetic value our surroundings.
+However, not all trees are alike and some have extra protection status, which makes it illegal to perform any activity without authorization.
+If you’re considering having a tree removed, it’s essential to understand the status of protection for the tree being considered, and what steps you’ll need to follow to be in compliance with the legal requirements.
+In this article, we will guide you through the process of discovering whether a tree is safe and exactly what steps you have to do to ensure you comply with the law.

-A protected tree can be subject to specific laws and regulations It is illegal to carry out works on a tree without having the appropriate permissions.
-There are two kinds of protection a tree may have - preservation and protection orders that are statutory.
+A protected tree can be subject to specific legal controls, and it’s illegal to do work on a protected tree without having the appropriate permissions.
+There are two kinds of protection that trees could be protected by - preservation and protection orders that are statutory.

-In the context of the law trees are protected by laws and subject to Tree Preservation Orders (TPOs).
-TPOs are enacted by local authorities in order to protect trees of significant value to the public and ensure they are not destroyed or damaged.
+In the context of the law trees are protected by law and are under the control of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to safeguard trees of significant value to the public and ensure they are not destroyed or damaged.

 Preservation orders

-Preservation orders are like TPOs in that they are put in place by the Secretary of State for the Environment.
-The trees that are protected by preservation orders are considered to have exceptional value and are shielded from any kind of work, including the felling.
+Preservation orders are like TPOs in that they are put in place through the secretary of state for the Environment.
+Preservation orders for trees are considered to have an exceptional value and are shielded from any work, including felling.

-To determine whether trees are protected, you will need to check if it is under the protection of a TPO or preservation order.
-This can be done by contacting your local authority and asking them to check for records.
+To determine if the tree is protected, you need to determine if the tree is under the protection of a TPO or preservation order.
+It is done by contacting the local authority and asking them to look up their archives.

 TPO search

-To search for a TPO You can reach the Tree and Woodland officer at your local authority, who will inform you whether the tree is in the protection.
-They will also be able to advise you on the next steps to take if the tree is in a protected area.
+To search for a TPO You can reach the Tree or Woodland Official from your local authority, who will be able to tell you if the tree is protected.
+They will also be able to advise you about the next steps to follow if the tree is protected.

 Preservation order search

-To search for a preservation order, you’ll need to call Secretary of State, Department of the Environment.
-They can tell you whether the tree is in the protected zone and will provide the required information and guidelines.
+To search for a preservation order, you’ll need to call secretary of state for Environment.
+They can determine if the tree is protected and give you the required information and guidelines.

 FAQs: